i1992/datascience-spring-2016/README.md

 In this quarter, we will publish all course materials on the Github and on [Gitbook][1].
 This implies you **do not** need a textbook for the class as all required materials will be provided.

-> Please feel free to utilize Github issue or Gitbook comment to share your thoughts on the course throughout the quarter